frank-deng/fgfs-tools/README.md

   If distance is a negative number, Pause Manager will be deactivated.
 * launch AIRCRAFT FLIGHT_PLAN
   Start FlightGear with aircraft specified, start at airport & runway provided by the departure info of flight plan.

-`FG_TELNET` environment variable should be defined as the telnet address:port for FlightGear, e.g: `FG_TELNET='localhost:5401'`.

 ---